junglok/tem-docs/docs/service/modules.md

 ## Modules help

-* To get a list of all the commands that module knows about
+* To get a list of all the commands `module` supports:

 === ":material-powershell: Command"